-- Other Commercial Land and Buildings: There were significant impairment charges in 2009/2010 due to revaluations undertaken in that year.
-Expenditure has reduced as a result of lower levels of capital charges and income has declined as result of a reduction in the portfolio of assets in 2010/2011. - Southport Market: Income receipts have reduced as a result of a decline in the number of stall holders during the refurbishment of the market hall.
-Expenditure has also decreased due to a reduction in building cleaning and cleansing costs during the refurbishment as well as a reduction in depreciation and impairment charges in 2010/2011. - Commercial Cleansing Services: Income has decreased due to a reduction in demand for the service as a result of budget cuts and the recession.
-Expenditure has decreased due to a reduction in exgratia payments. - Arts Operations/Development: Admission receipts have reduced as a result of the closure of Southport Art Centre for redevelopment.
-General expenditure has also reduced during the closure Art Centre.
-However, gross expenditure has increased as a result of an impairment charge of £3.1m in 2010/2011. - School Meals and Welfare Catering: Both income and expenditure have increased as a result of an increase in operating days and additional schools using the service in 2010/2011. - Cemeteries and Crematoria Services: Income has increased due to higher levels of demand and expenditure has increased as a result of higher grounds maintenance costs in 2010/2011. - Tourism Related Facilities: Expenditure has increased due to impairment charges of £0.443m on Southport Seafront and Pier figures in 2010/2011.
+- Other Commercial Land and Buildings: There is a significant increase in impairment charges in 2011/2012 due to revaluations undertaken in the year. - Southport Market: Income receipts have reduced as a result of a decline in the number of stall holders during the refurbishment of the market hall. - Commercial Cleansing Services: Income has decreased due to a reduction in demand for the service as a result of service cuts and the economic downturn.
+Expenditure has increased due to an increase in ex gratia payments and wage costs. - Arts Operations / Development: Admission receipts have reduced as a result of the closure of Southport Art Centre for redevelopment.
+General expenditure has also reduced during the closure of the Art Centre.
+However, gross expenditure has mainly reduced as a result of no impairment charges in 2011/2012 (£3.1m in 2010/2011). - Netherton Activity Centre: Expenditure has increased due to an impairment charge of £3.0m in 2011/2012. - Sports Facilities: There has been a significant increase in admissions in 2011/2012, particularly at Crosby Lakeside. - Cemeteries and Crematoria Services: Expenditure has increased as a result of increased utilities and repairs and maintenance costs in 2011/2012. - Tourism Related Facilities: Income has increased due to additional rental income received for Southport Seafront facilities.
+Expenditure has reduced due to a reduction in impairment charges on Southport Seafront and Pier in 2011/2012. - Merseyside Engineers Laboratory: This service, previously provided to local authorities on Merseyside, has been closed with Councils making alternative arrangements for service provision. - Other Catering: There has been a significant increase in the provision of services at schools other than for school meals, e.g. for breakfast / after school clubs.
+Therefore from 1 April 2011 this provision is now being treated as a separate trading account.
+Any expenditure / income on these activities in 2010/2011 would have been included under School Meals and Welfare Catering and shown within the Total Cost of Services.